Fuad Fares: Biography

 Fuad Fares was born in the village of Hurfish in 1955.
 He graduated with a bachelor's degree in biology in 1977 from the Hebrew University of Jerusalem and a master's degree in medical sciences in 1983 from the Technion.
 In 1987 he completed his doctorate in pharmacology at the Technion.
 He did his postdoctoral fellowship in the Laboratory of Pharmacology and Molecular Biology at the Washington University in St. Louis.
 He is currently an associate professor in the Department of Human Biology at the University of Haifa.

 Fares was one of the founders of the public biotechnology company Prolor and he is one of the directors in the company.
 Prolor was acquired by OPKO Health in 2013.

-Fares has assisted in creating cannabis-based compounds aimed to treat specific diseases.
-Along with Fares, works his son, Bassem Fares, a graduate of the Technion School of Medicine.

-Fares is married and has four children.
+He is married and has four children.